Patient Preparation

 Collect

-Special 1.8 mL 3.2% sodium citrate (Light Blue) tubes are available for nursery patients or difficult draws.
+• Alternative: 1.8 mL 3.2% sodium citrate tube (available for pediatric patients or difficult draws)

 Collection Details: